rust-lang/rfcs/text/0000-write-pointers.md

 [summary]: #summary

-This RFC aims to allow direct initialization for optimization, and partial struct and enum initialization, for ergonomics.
-It will do so through the usage of a two new reference type, `&out T` and `&uninit T` (the name is not important to me).
+This RFC aims to allow direct ergonomic initialization for optimization, and partial struct and enum initialization.
+It will do so through the usage of a one new reference type, `&uninit T` (the name is not important to me).

 # Motivation

 [motivation]: #motivation

 The builder pattern was created as a way to try and solve the issue of not having partial initialization, but it has problems with large structs, and that the `*Builder` struct must necessarily be larger than the target struct, null-ptr optimizations not-withstanding.
-Also, it is very expensive to move large structs, and relying on the optimizer to optimize out moves isn't very good, `&out T` could serve as a way to directly place things into the desired memory location and to maintain write-only memory. `&uninit T` will serve the purpose of partial initialization and direct initialization.
+Also, it is very expensive to move large structs, and relying on the optimizer to optimize out moves isn't very robust, `&uninit T` could serve as a way to directly place things into the desired memory location and partially initialize that memory.

 # Guide-level explanation

 [guide-level-explanation]: #guide-level-explanation

-`&out T` is a write-only reference to `T`, where `T: Copy`.
-The bound is necessary as it is not safe to overwrite `Drop` types without invoking the destructor.
-Does not run destructors on write.
-See [unresolved questions](#unresolved-questions) for a more in depth explanation. \
 `&uninit T` is a write-once reference to `T`, after the first write, it is allowed to read the values (behaves exactly like `&mut T`).
 Does not run destructors on the first write. \

 For all examples, I will use these two structs